pythagoras-dev/parameterizable/README.md

 ## Why Is It Useful?

-`parameterizable` is useful for developers working with configurable Python objects, especially in scenarios involving machine learning, scientific computing, or any domain where objects are defined by parameters.
+`parameterizable` is useful for developers working with configurable Python objects, especially in scenarios involving machine learning, scientific computing, or any domain where object's behavior is defined by the object's parameters.
 It provides:

 * **Consistency**: Ensures a standardized way to handle parameters across different classes.
 * **Serialization**: Simplifies saving and loading object configurations using portable dictionaries.
 * **Reproducibility**: Facilitates recreating objects with the same configuration, which is critical for debugging and sharing experiments.
 * **Extensibility**: Allows easy integration with custom classes by subclassing `ParameterizableClass`.

 By abstracting parameter handling, this library reduces boilerplate code and improves maintainability.